fundevogel/pcbis2pdf/README.md

 ## How
-This is a WIP, by definition constantly changing - a living boilerplate, if you will - feel free to adapt it to suit your needs.
+This is a "living", constantly changing boilerplate - feel free to adapt it to suit your needs.
 It's [available for Composer](https://packagist.org/packages/fundevogel/pcbis2pdf).
 Without passing any options, `pcbis2pdf` assumes the following project structure:

 ```text
 ├── ..